KislakCenter/openn/doc/TechnicalReadMe_DRAFT.txt

 Each image has a base name consisting of document identifier (e.g., `0284`), underscore, and a serial number (e.g., `0003`).
-Each of the three files that shares a base name is a different version of the same image.
+Each of the files that shares a base name is a different version of the same image.
 Serial numbers are in a natural order, such as book page order.
 For example, if an entire book has been imaged including cover, then the first serial number (`0000`) would be assigned to the outside front cover, the second serial number to the insdie front cover, and so on.

-Note that what parts of an object are imaged and what order they are given in will depend on the providing institution's practice and policies.
-The order and description of each image will be given in each object's TEI description's `<facsimile>`.
-See below for more information on manuscript descriptions.

     0284_0000
     0284_0001